 Outside Kick Drum Mic

-Optionally place a microphone, outside of the kick drum quite close to the outside head but reasonably far away from the porthole to minimize interference from wind blowing out of the kick drum.
+Optionally place a microphone, outside of the kick drum quite close to the outside head but reasonably far away from the porthole to minimize interference from the wind blowing out of the kick drum.

 A good quality ribbon microphone can be used for this, or you can